Fallopian tube cancer is a type of cancer that begins in one or both of the fallopian tubes.

 - do a blood test

-- arrange for an MRI or CT scan of your abdomen and pelvis.
+- arrange an MRI or CT scan of your abdomen and pelvis.

-All of these tests tell the medical team more about your cancer so you can be given the best kind of treatment for the particular cancer you have.
+All of these tests tell us more about your cancer, so you can receive the most suitable treatment.

 Treatment